Origin of Cat Cafes

 Growth Throughout the World

 Since then, cat cafes have spread throughout the world.
 You can now find them in Korea, Austria, Spain, Hungary, Germany, France, and the United Kingdom.
 Cat cafes moved into North America in 2014, with the first one opening in Montreal.
-Oakland was next, and then came New York.
-Now there’s one in San Diego!
+Oakland was next, and then came to New York.
+When we opened The Cat Cafe in January 2015, we became the fifth cat cafe in the United States.

 Cat Cafes in the United States

 Within the United States, compliance with food service regulations has been a challenge.
-It’s somewhat amusing that the Japanese are known for being a very clean society, and cat cafes have thrived there but regulatory challenges have been a burden in the United States.
+The Japanese are known for being a very clean society.
+They allow cat cafes to serve food and drink in the area where the cats are.
+But sadly, that’s not how it works in the United States.